Neil Clarke (Australian footballer)

 Neil 'Nobby' Clarke (28 August 1957 – 29 March 2003) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

 A defender, Clarke was also given many tagging roles during his career.
 He won Essendon's 'Best Clubman' in their premiership year of 1984 and played 135 VFL games.

-Clarke was found dead in his garage in 2003 at the age of 45; he had been known to have been suffering from depression.
+Clarke had been known to have been suffering from depression.